seanpringle/goomwwm/goomwwm.md

 	above below fullscreen maximize_horz maximize_vert sticky skip_taskbar skip_pager
 	:	Apply respective _NET_WM_STATE_* to a window.

+	raise lower
+	:	Pre-raise or lower a window in the stacking order.
+These only take effect for a blocked window.
+For unblocked windows that take focus, -raisemode takes precedence.

 	left right top bottom
 	:	Align a window with a screen edge.
 May be combined.
 Top trumps bottom.
 Left trumps right.